philipturner/metal-experiment-1/README.md

 Test whether I can fuse chained unary ops in an eager execution environment, using JIT compilation and runtime-dispatched ubershaders.
 Profile its performance and compare to CPU, considering all factors including Metal driver overhead.
 There are also other optimization goals, but I can choose which ones to pursue first.

 Metal Experiments:
-- 1) High sequential throughput, overcoming command buffer bottleneck, virtualizing operation dispatches
+- 1) High sequential throughput :white_check_mark:, overcoming command buffer bottleneck :white_check_mark:, virtualizing operation dispatches
 - 2) Overhead of incorporating thread safety, using cmdbuf completion handlers to automatically flush the command stream
 - 3) Fast memory allocation, flushing command stream when system runs out of memory
 - 4) Unary op fusion